CambridgeDH/CDH-cookbook/beginner/python/lesson6-further-loops-and-conditionals.md

 print('I found all the animals up to and including the wolf')
 ```
 The new line here is 'if animal == 'wolf':'.
-This line tells Python that if the animal encountered is the string 'wolf', then it should 'break' and stop running the loop. **!Notice** the == sign?
-Since we use '=' to assign variables, we use '==' to say 'equals' instead.
-So, if animal equals 'wolf', break the loop.
+This line tells Python that if the animal encountered is the string 'wolf', then it should 'break' and stop running the loop. **Notice** the == sign!
+In Python, since we use '=' to assign variables, we use '==' to say 'equals' instead.
+So, if 'animal' equals 'wolf', break the loop.

 Notice also that the code keeps running after the loop is broken.
 It just terminates the loop process and goes to the next line of code, which is our print next print function.